 19+ years2.4 mcg2.6 mcg2.8 mcg

-The recommended amount of vitamin B12 for people who have been diagnosed with a B12 deficiency or have absorption difficulties may be higher than the RDA.
+The recommended amount of vitamin B12 for people who have received a diagnosis of B12 deficiency or have absorption difficulties may be higher than the RDA.

 Additionally, there’s currently no established upper limit for vitamin B12 due to its low risk of toxicity.
 In fact, because the body doesn’t store excess vitamin B12, supplementation is generally considered safe, even at large doses.